eteohx/make_pseudo_sentences/README.md

 --------------------------------------------------------------------------------------

-Other script in the folder, make_scrambled_sentences.py, is for scrambling sentences various ways
+The other script in the folder, make_scrambled_sentences.py, is for scrambling sentences various ways